Group Schemes with $\mathbb F_q$-Action: Introduction

-Under the above duality, group schemes of finite presentation correspond to finitely generated $k[F]$-modules, and finite group schemes to finite-dimensional $k$-vector spaces. \end{theorem} The above result allows us to describe the structure of our category over a perfect field, and its simple objects if the base is algebraically closed (\cite{DG}, IV, §3, 6.9). \begin{theorem} Let $k$ be a perfect field.
-Every algebraic $G\in\Grp k$ can be written as a product where $n\in\N$, $H$ is a product of group schemes of the form $\alpha_{p^s}$, and $\pi_0(G)$ is an étale sheaf of $\F_p$-vector spaces.
-If $k$ is algebraically closed, we have \end{theorem} On the other hand, let $S$ be a scheme of characteristic $p$.
-Consider the category $\operatorname{gr}^{+\vee}_{S}$ of finite flat group schemes over $S$ of height $\leq 1$ (i.e. killed by the Frobenius).
-Let $p\mbox{-}\operatorname{Lie}_{S}$ denote the category of finite flat $\O_S$-$p$-Lie algebras.
-Then we have the following classification theorem (\cite{SGA}, 7.5). \begin{theorem} The functor
+On the other hand, let $S$ be a scheme of characteristic $p$.
+Consider the category $\operatorname{gr}^{+\vee}_{S}$ of locally finitely presented flat group schemes over $S$ of height $\leq 1$ (i.e. killed by their Frobenius).
+Let $p\mbox{-}\operatorname{Lie}_{S}$ denote the category of finite locally free $\O_S$-$p$-Lie algebras.
+Then we have the following classification theorem, similar to the above.